maierlars/aaa/README.md

 of the agency.
 Use `TAB` to auto complete your input.

 When in the left hand side, use `f` to enter a regular expression to filter entries by requested paths.
 Use `g` to do a basic grep like search on the log entries.
+Reset filters via `R`.